mathieuozer/spark_test/README.md

 - number.partition=2  // number of partition of the dataframe that reads the json file
 - file.path=src/main/resources/Brisbane_CityBike.json  //input file path
 - output.path=KMeansModelOutput //output path for the result
+- you can also add all the other configurations from : https://spark.apache.org/docs/latest/configuration.html

  In order to launch the program you have two choices: